arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-receive-tokens-in-your-arconnect-wallet.md

 slug: 'how-to-receive-tokens-in-your-arconnect-wallet'
 description: ''
 coverImage: ''
-category: [{"value":"wallet-management","label":"Wallet management"},{"value":"getting-started","label":"Getting started"}]
+category: [{"value":"getting-started","label":"Getting started"},{"label":"Browser Extension","value":"browser-extension"}]
 publishedAt: '2024-03-11T00:46:34.135Z'
 ---

 There are three ways for receiving tokens in your ArConnect wallet.
-A recipient can be selected by their Arweave wallet address, an associated ANS name or a QR code.
+A recipient can be selected by their Arweave wallet address or a QR code.

 ## Receive tokens by Arweave address